+- 1.

-(a) The Governing Body may establish Committees, Sub-Committees and Forums (collectively "Boards") and Panels.
+- (a) The Governing Body may establish Committees, Sub-Committees and Forums (collectively "Boards") and Panels.
 The Governing Body shall assign members and responsibilities to the Boards and Panels it establishes.

+- (b)

-- (i) The Fellowship and Appointments Committee shall make recommendations to the Governing Body for the appointment of the members of all other Boards and Panels except where expressly provided otherwise and the Governing Body shall make appointments to those Boards and Panels having regard to the recommendations of the Fellowship and Appointments Committee. - (ii) The Fellowship and Appointments Committee shall not make a recommendation for appointment to fill places reserved for members of the Governing Body on any Board or Panel without the vacancies having first been advertised to the Governing Body and a suitable opportunity given for members of the Governing Body to nominate themselves or others to fill the vacancies. - (iii) Notwithstanding paragraphs (i) and (ii) above, the Fellowship and Appointments Committee shall have delegated power to appoint members to Panels to deal ad hoc with any specific matter where it appears to the Committee that a Panel could not otherwise be constituted to deal with the matter fairly, expeditiously, and in accordance with the Bylaws.
+- (i) The Fellowship and Appointments Committee shall make recommendations to the Governing Body for the appointment of the members of all other Boards and Panels except where expressly provided otherwise and the Governing Body shall make appointments to those Boards and Panels having regard to the recommendations of the Fellowship and Appointments Committee.

+- (ii) The Fellowship and Appointments Committee shall not make a recommendation for appointment to fill places reserved for members of the Governing Body on any Board or Panel without the vacancies having first been advertised to the Governing Body and a suitable opportunity given for members of the Governing Body to nominate themselves or others to fill the vacancies.

+- (iii) Notwithstanding paragraphs (i) and (ii) above, the Fellowship and Appointments Committee shall have delegated power to appoint members to Panels to deal ad hoc with any specific matter where it appears to the Committee that a Panel could not otherwise be constituted to deal with the matter fairly, expeditiously, and in accordance with the Bylaws.

+- 2.

 - (a) There shall be the following permanent Committees of the Governing Body:

-- (i) The Chapel and Patronage Committee;

-- (ii) The Development and Alumni Relations Committee;

-- (iii) The Domestic Committee;

-- (iv) The Fellowship and Appointments Committee;

-- (v) The Finance Committee;

-- (vi) The Library and Archives Committee;

-- (vii) The Statutes and Bylaws Committee;

-- (viii) The Committee on Stipends and Allowances;

-- (ix) The Warden and Tutors' Committee.

-(a) There shall be the following permanent Sub-Committees:

-(a) The Arts and Music Sub-Committee;

-(b) The Gardens and Grounds Sub-Committee;

-(c) The Health and Safety Sub-Committee;

-(d) The Human Resources Sub-Committee;

-(e) The Nursery Management Sub-Committee

-(f) The Sub-Committee on Pictures, Historic Chattels and Works of Art;

-(g) The Sports Sub-Committee;

-(ii) Of the Finance Committee:

-(a) The Investment Sub-Committee;

-(iii) Of the Warden and Tutors' Committee:

-(a) The Academic Needs and Leave Sub-Committee;

-(b) The Student Support Sub-Committee.

-4. (a) Ther shall be the following permanent College Forums:

-(i) The Equality Forum;

-(ii) The Welfare Forum.

-5. (a) There shall be the following permanent Panels ("permanent Panels"):

-(i) The Disciplinary Panel;

-(ii) The Academic Review Panel;

-(iii) The Fitness to Study Panel;

-(iv) The Appeals Panel;

-(v) The Initial Period Review Panel;

-(vi) The EJRA Panel.
+- (i) The Audit Committee

+- (ii) The Chapel and Patronage Committee;

+- (iii) The Development and Alumni Relations Committee;

+- (iv) The Domestic Committee;

+- (v) The Fellowship and Appointments Committee;

+- (vi) The Finance Committee;

+- (vii) The Library and Archives Committee;

+- (viii) The Statutes and Bylaws Committee;

+- (ix) The Committee on Stipends and Allowances;

+- (x) The Warden and Tutors' Committee.

+- 3.

+- (a) There shall be the following permanent Sub-Committees:

+- (i) Of the Domestic Committee:

+- (a) The Arts and Music Sub-Committee;

+- (b) The Gardens and Grounds Sub-Committee;

+- (c) The Health and Safety Sub-Committee;

+- (d) The Human Resources Sub-Committee;

+- (e) The Nursery Management Sub-Committee

+- (f) The Sub-Committee on Pictures, Historic Chattels and Works of Art;

+- (g) The Sports Sub-Committee;

+- (ii) Of the Finance Committee:

+- (a) The Investment Sub-Committee;

+- (iii) Of the Warden and Tutors' Committee:

+- (a) The Academic Needs and Leave Sub-Committee;

+- (b) The Student Support Sub-Committee.

+- 4. There shall be the following permanent College Forums:

+- (a) The Equality Forum;

+- (b) The Sustainability Forum;

+- (c) The Welfare Forum.

+- 5.

+- (a) There shall be the following permanent Panels ("permanent Panels"):

+- (i) The Disciplinary Panel;

+- (ii) The Academic Review Panel;

+- (iii) The Suspension of Status and Fitness to Study Panel;

+- (iv) The Appeals Panel;

+- (v) The Initial Period Review Panel;

+- (vi) The EJRA Panel.